WEC-Sim/WEC-Sim/docs_new/user/code_structure.rst

 ``etaImport``      ``waves.etaDataFile``
 ================== ================================================

-.. adam: TODO: these wave types aren't appearing as a drop down in the TOC tree
+..
+TODO: these wave types aren't appearing as a drop down in the TOC tree

 noWave
 """"""